primaryyuvi/Bharat-Intern-Task2/README.md

 Android Studio - The official integrated development environment for Android application development.

+MVVM Architecture: Model-View-ViewModel architecture for a clean separation of concerns.

 # Thank you for using the Temperature Converter App!